MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-end-of-call-survey.md

 > - This is an early access feature.
 > - Early access features aren't meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can [get early access](/power-platform/admin/opt-in-early-access-updates) and provide feedback.

-End of call surveys allow agents to rate and provide feedback on their voice calling experience.
-This survey helps you evaluate call quality beyond technical factors, enabling you to understand if the agent had a satisfactory experience.
+Agents can rate and provide feedback on their voice calling experience after the call ends using the end-of-call survey.
+The survey helps you evaluate call quality beyond technical factors, enabling you to understand if the agent had a satisfactory experience.
 You can analyze the survey data in Azure logs to gain insights and identify areas that require improvement.

 ## Enable end of call surveys